Online Document Review

 Relativity enables CYFOR to meet document production requirements, from creating custom placeholders to automating complex productions, while saving time and avoid common errors when dealing with time critical productions.

-Two impressive features of the platform are the Email Threading and Dashboard capabilities.
+Two impressive features of the online document review platform are the Email Threading and Dashboard capabilities.
 These are advancements on Relativity’s powerful analytics engine, which provides reviewers with visual representations of the data, allowing you to identify trends, gaps or simply have a better overview of the type of data you are looking at.

 Email threading is a Relativity Analytics feature, which gathers all forwards, replies and reply-all messages together through the identification of email relationships through analysis of email threads, people involvement, email attachments and duplicate emails.
 This cuts down the time it takes to perform the review as it focuses your attention to emails which are not duplicated or about an irrelevant topic.